LLB Law / Overview

 - Gain hands-on experience by volunteering with professionals in our Justice Hub and Legal Advice Centre or through applied law options.

-- Our degree supports you to enter the legal profession as a barrister through an award recognised by the Bar Standards Board or take the first steps to qualification as a solicitor through our collaboration with BARBRI to prepare you for the Solicitors Qualifying Exam after graduation.
+- Our degree supports you in entering the legal profession as a barrister through an award recognised by the Bar Standards Board, or in taking your first steps towards qualification as a solicitor through our collaboration with BARBRI to prepare you for the Solicitors Qualifying Exam after you graduate.

 We are carefully reviewing all our recruitment events considering the developing coronavirus outbreak.
 View the latest updates on measures we are taking